ordahann/Building-a-Highly-Available-Scalable-Web-Application/README.md

 # Building a Highly Available Scalable Web Application
-> web application for student records
+> Web application for student records using aws services
 ### Students
 - Roni Ronen
 - Or Dahan